 R=0.60a: R Sqare=.036 : Adjusted Square =0.36: Std.Error =0.49 :F=66.77” P=0.000(p<0.05)

 H4- Academic Behavior mediates the relationship between Career Aspiration and Academic Success of STEM undergraduates.
 To test the mediation effect the Hayes PROCESS for SPSS version model 4 was used and the results indicated the direct and indirect effect of Academic Behavior.
-The statistical analysis revealed a significant indirect effect of AB in association with CAAS (β=0.1966,p<0.05) indicated that AB partially mediate the relationship between CA and AS.
+The statistical analysis revealed a significant indirect effect of AB in association with CA.AS (β=0.1966,p<0.05) indicated that AB partially mediate the relationship between CA and AS.
 Furthermore, the direct effect of AB , fully standardized, on the association between CA and AS is statistically significant (β=0.1901, p<0.05).
 The results show that Academic behavior partially mediates the relationship between career aspiration and academic success.
-Thus H4Academic Behavior mediate the relationship between career aspiration and Academic Success is accepted.
+Thus H4,Academic Behavior mediate the relationship between career aspiration and Academic Success is accepted.

 Discussion and Conclusion

 The findings of this study contribute to existing research by confirming the positive relationship between career aspirations, academic behavior, and academic success among undergraduate STEM students.
 Consistent with prior studies, students with clear career goals exhibit higher levels of academic engagement and achievement(McCollum & Kajs, 2007).
 Academic behavior, including effective study habits and active participation, mediates the relationship between career aspirations and academic success(Oracion & Abina, 2021).
 These results highlight the importance of fostering both career aspirations and constructive academic practices to enhance academic outcomes in STEM fields.
-Educators and policymakers can utilize these findings to develop interventions that support students in clarifying their career goals and cultivating effective study behaviors, ultimately promoting success in STEM education and contributing to advancements in science and technology.
+Educators and policymakers can utilize these findings to develop interventions that support students in clarifying their career goals and cultivating effective study behavior, ultimately promoting success in STEM education and contributing to advancements in science and technology.
 Firstly, the study highlights the importance of fostering career exploration and development among undergraduates to enhance their academic success.
 Institutions can offer career counseling and mentorship programs, providing guidance, support, and opportunities for students to align their academic goals with their career aspirations.

 Furthermore, the positive correlation between career choice and academic success supports the notion that students with ambitious career goals are more likely to achieve higher academic outcomes.
 This finding is consistent with previous research that has emphasized the role of career choice in motivating students to excel academically (Johnson et al., 2019; Maltese & Tai, 2011).
 When students have a clear vision of their desired career paths, they are more likely to invest time and effort in their studies, resulting in improved academic performance(Anderson et al., 2018).

 There are no available studies focusing on the effect of career aspiration on academic success with the mediation effect of academic behavior carried out within the educational context of Sri Lanka .
-Therefore, this study makes a humble attempt to fill this gap as well as carry a practical significance in several fields.
-The result of the study is beneficial to students, parents, university authorities, and the career guidance units, in providing insight to the academic discipline selection process.
+Therefore, this study makes a humble attempt to fill this gap, as well as carry a practical significance in several fields.
+The result of the study is beneficial to students, parents, university authorities and the career guidance units, in providing insight to the academic discipline selection process.
 It also enables the identification of psychological issues aced by students in the case of unfulfilling career choices.
 The findings provides a useful tool for self-discovery by providing a framework for assessing appropriate academic choices and supporting students in choosing the correct and suitable academic disciplines.